DarienNouri/GPT-Async-Sentiment-Analysis/README.md

 # AsyncGPT3 Sentiment Analysis
-This is a Python class that can be used to run GPT-3 sentiment analysis in an asynchronous manner.
-It uses the OpenAI Python library to run the GPT-3 model.
+This is a Python class that can be used to run GPT sentiment analysis in an asynchronous manner.
+It uses the OpenAI Python library to run the GPT model.

 ## Installation
 Install the OpenAI package by running ```!pip install openai``` in your Python environment.